cyberashna/src/GOOGLE_CALENDAR_SETUP.md

 # Google Calendar Integration Setup

-This guide explains how to set up Google Calendar integration for the Habit Planner app.
+This guide explains how to set up Google Calendar integration for the Habit Planner app to import events from your calendar.

 ## Prerequisites